 About

-The organization changed its name to Mikveh of Hartford in 1962 shortly thereafter moved to Blue Hills Avenue.
+The organization changed its name to Mikveh of Hartford in 1962 and shortly thereafter moved to Blue Hills Avenue.
 It remained there until the current location was purchased.
 The Magnolia street location was eventually sold to a church (170 Magnolia is a church now, though not necessarily the first) and the Blue Hills avenue building is also still standing.

 We are proud to be a community mikveh for all Jews in the Greater Hartford community to use, in consultation with their Rabbi.